yykids/System-Monitoring/en/console-guide.md

 Hover mouse over the status indicator to view the status value of the instance and the agent.

 By default, the server instance deleted from **Compute > Instance** is not displayed in the server list of the server dashboard.
 However, the metric data is not deleted but retained.
-To view the metric of the deleted instance, select **Include Deleted Server**.
+To view the metric of the deleted instance, select **View Also Deleted Servers**.

 ### Default Layout
 The chart layout that first shows on **Compute > System Monitoring > Server Dashboard** is the **Default Layout**.
 This default layout can be used without any further settings.
 It shows **CPU Usage**, **Memory Usage**, and **Disk Usage**, **Network I/O Rate** charts.